Abhinandan-Mane/CPP_Learning_Repository/README.md

 *Introduction to variables and constants in C++, including data types, declaration, initialization, and the differences between variables and constants.*

 ### Section 7:Arrays and Vectors
 *Introduction to arrays and vectors in C++, including their declaration, initialization, and manipulation.
-Learn how to use these data structures to store and manage collections of elements efficiently
+Learn how to use these data structures to store and manage collections of elements efficiently.*
----

 *I will keep updating this repository as I progress through the course.
 Feel free to follow along and explore the code samples provided in each section.*